Administrative divisions of Jharkhand

 Jharkhand is divided into five Administrative divisions namely South Chotanagpur, North Chotanagpur, Kolhan, Palamu and Santhal Pargana.

 Background

 Jharkhand state was created as 28th state of India by the Bihar Re-organization Act on 15 November 2000.
 State was created due to its underdevelopment and social justice.
 Jharkhand has 5 neighborhood states e.g. Bihar on the North, Orissa on the South, Chhattisgarh and Uttar Pradesh on the west West Bengal on the East.

 Administration

-Jharkhand states are subdivided into divisions, which have official administrative governmental status, and each division is headed by Divisional commissioner who is a senior IAS officer.
+Jharkhand state is subdivided into divisions, which have official administrative governmental status, and each division is headed by Divisional commissioner who is a senior IAS officer.